Child Support Lawyer in Houston, TX

 Sole Custody and Its Impact on

 Given these circumstances, it becomes critical to tailor child support calculations to reflect the real demands of sole custody.
-A Child Support Lawyer can play a pivotal role in this process, ensuring that the support agreed upon adequately compensates for the increased burden on the custodial parent while still considering the financial capabilities of the non-custodial parent.
+Furthermore, a Child Support Lawyer can play a pivotal role in this process, ensuring that the support agreed upon adequately compensates for the increased burden on the custodial parent while still considering the financial capabilities of the non-custodial parent.

 Tailoring Child Support for Unique Family Needs